david-drew/OpenVINO-Custom-Layers/2019.r1.0/README.md

 ### Using a C++ Sample

-First, we will try running the C++ sample specifying the GPU implementation without including the *cosh* kernel to see the error describing the unsupported *Cosh* operation using the command:
+First, we will try running the C++ sample specifying the GPU implementation without including the *cosh* kernel to see the error describing the unsupported *cosh* operation using the command:

 ```bash
 ~/inference_engine_samples_build/intel64/Release/classification_sample -i $CLT/../pics/dog.bmp -m $CLWS/cl_ext_cosh/model.ckpt.xml -d GPU